 You don’t have to cut yours out like I did with a jigsaw.
 I only used this 3/4″ plywood because it’s what I had on hand.

-If you go to your local home improvement store, they sell skinny pieces of wood like this that you can use that would work just as well.
+If you go to your local home improvement store, they sell skinny pieces of wood in 1 inch x 2 inch sizes like this that would work just as well.

 And if you don’t have a power tool, don’t worry!

 You can use a handsaw, like this miter box, which makes cutting small pieces of wood super easy.
 Just set your wood on it and cut!

 I think they range from $8 – $16, which is super affordable.